 Community colleges serve a student body that is less likely to fit the traditional student model; they are often older than 25 and either developing in their career or working toward changing careers.
 In the 2018-2019 academic year, one-third of the community college student population was age 35 or older and one out of six was age 50 or older.

 Employers need workers with the skills developed at Oregon’s community colleges.
-In responses to the Oregon Employment Department’s Job Vacancy Survey, employers report more difficulty filling vacancies requiring postsecondary training, associate degrees and “other” training or certifications.
+In responses to the Oregon Employment Department’s Job Vacancy Survey back in 2019, just prior to the pandemic, employers reported more difficulty filling vacancies requiring postsecondary training, associate degrees and “other” training or certifications.
 In 2019, 77% of these vacancies were reported as difficult to fill, compared with 55% of jobs requiring a high school diploma and 57% of vacancies requiring a bachelor or advanced degree.

 Some of the most common jobs reported by Oregon employers that would be trained at a local community college include registered nurses, heavy and tractor-trailer truck drivers, nursing assistants, dental assistants, electricians, and carpenters.
 This top list of jobs employers were recruiting for in 2019 heavily represents trades jobs, as community colleges provide the classroom training for the state's apprenticeship programs, and health care-related jobs.
 We need workers trained in these fields.
 An interruption in such training will be felt in increased difficulty filling jobs in a couple of years’ time, as these programs can take two to four years to result in a fully trained worker.